 The role of HR with regard to California's overtime payment laws is to meet the following broad objectives:

-HR's role in California overtime pay compliance also involves six distinct functions:
+HR's role in California overtime pay compliance also involves these distinct functions:

 Overview of FLSA Overtime

 Succinctly stated, the federal Fair Labor Standards Act (FLSA) requires payment of overtime to employees who work more than 40 hours in a single workweek at a rate not less than time and one-half their regular rate of pay, unless exempt.
 The FLSA also requires payment of a minimum wage.

 In California, a nonexempt employee may not work more than eight hours in any workday or more than 40 hours in any workweek unless he or she receives one and one-half times his or her regular rate of pay for all hours worked over eight hours in any workday and over 40 hours in the workweek.
 Eight hours of labor constitutes a day's work, and employment beyond eight hours in any workday or more than six days in any workweek is permissible provided the employee is compensated for the overtime at not less than:

 See California Division of Labor Standards Enforcement (DLSE) Overtime.

 Comparison of California Law and Federal Overtime Law

 Against the framework of the FLSA overtime law, HR professionals with employees in California must compare the California overtime requirements.
 Employers must then abide by the California law so long as it does not thwart the FLSA.
 This often means being more generous to employees in California than is required under federal law with some exceptions.